tecracer/cdk-templates/cdk-pipeline/README.md

 # CDK Pipeline Construct

-See Pipeline Documentation and aws-blog.de for details.
+See Pipeline Documentation and  post on [aws-blog.de](https://aws-blog.de/2020/07/the-cdk-pipeline-construct.html) for details.

 You have to: